-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The MSCI World TR Index is the benchmark index against which the Fund's performance is compared.
 Details of the Fund's performance relative to the benchmark index are available in the Fund's KIID and certain marketing materials.
 The benchmark index is used for illustrative purposes only.
 The Fund is actively managed and, while a proportion of the Fund's assets may from time to time be components of, and have similar weightings to, the benchmark index, the Investment Manager may use its discretion to invest a significant proportion of the Fund in assets which are not included in the benchmark index or with weightings different to that of the benchmark index.
 There is no guarantee that the Fund's performance will match or exceed the benchmark index.